 The interdisciplinary University Flagships Institutes of Neuroscience and Healthy Lifespan were established with projected investment of £13.7M over 5 years.
 The Institute for Neuroscience is led from the purpose-built Sheffield Institute for Translational Neuroscience (SITraN) and focuses the expertise of over 120 translational, sensory, developmental and systems neuroscience researchers from the Engineering, Science and Medical faculties to improve prevention, diagnosis and treatment of degenerative, sensory and developmental neurological disorders.

 The Healthy Lifespan Institute (HELSI) collaborates with over 130 world-leading researchers from a range of disciplines to tackle the global epidemic of multi-morbidity and frailty with a mission to prevent or delay multi-morbidity, or to mitigate its effects.

 The University of Sheffield possesses expertise in infectious diseases, host immunity, antimicrobial resistance, emerging infections and global health.
 Professor Sarah Rowland-Jones co-leads the interdisciplinary Florey Institute, which studies the host/pathogen responses, including immunity.

-New for 2022 - the clinical academic training programme at Sheffield has recently introduced an ACF pump-priming scheme.
+The clinical academic training programme at Sheffield has recently introduced an ACF pump-priming scheme.
 Trainees can apply for up to £2000 to fund work directly related to research aimed at a fellowship application.

 Sheffield is the leading national centre for emergency medicine research, in terms of senior investigators, research income, peer-reviewed publications, and impact on the emergency care system.